Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 Cortisol is often referred to as the stress hormone, while adrenaline and norepinephrine are known as the fight-or-flight hormones.

-In order to act rather than react to situations, we need to learn to quell overreactions and calm the stress hormone surge when overreactions occur.
+In order to act rather than react to situations, we need to learn to recognize overreactions and calm the stress hormone surge they stimulate.

 When Does Fight, Flight, Freeze, or Fawn Get Triggered?